JesseMinneboo/Dropwizard/README.md

-IPSEN2 Java Backend Project
+IPRWC 2: A hsleiden project
 =============================

-### Case
-This project was a required assignment for my second year Software Engineering Bachelors degree.

-The case was to make a CRUD backend for uploading student projects.
-It was required to use Dropwizard, a Java backend framework.

-For project reasons we used the waterfall method for developing this software, to understand why it's not used anymore in software development anymore.

-A java backend for this case is total overkill in my opinion, there are far more better solutions to solve this case.
-#

 ### Pre-requisites
-If u would like to run the project follow the steps below.
+If you would like to run the project follow the steps below.

 MYSQL database: Update the main.yml if your configuration differs.
 In this example, we use